Stillo

 FAQ

-No. Stillo helps you write and refine drafts.
-You decide what to publish, then copy the final text to LinkedIn yourself.
+No. Stillo prepares a draft that you can edit, shorten and refine before publishing.
+You decide what to publish and when, then copy the final text to LinkedIn.